Explore Harrisburg's FNB Field

 Due to his innate friendliness, Rascal has been able to persuade additional mascots to take up a ballpark residency along with him.
 Grrrounder is his canine confidante, while Uncle Slam WANTS YOU to have a great time at the ol' ballyard.

 In addition to FNB Field, City Island hosts a variety of family-friendly activities that could be enjoyed in advance of a ballgame.
-Take a ride on a miniature train, travel the river on the Pride of the Susquehanna paddlewheel boat, play a round of miniature golf and visit a stable that offers horse-drawn carriage rides.
+Take a ride on a miniature train, travel the river on the Pride of the Susquehanna paddlewheel boat and play a round of miniature golf.
 And, of course, the Susquehanna River itself offers a bounty of fishing, boating and biking opportunities.

 Book a guided tour of the Pennsylvania Capitol Building and, if you're lucky, you'll get to see how the Keystone State's legislative sausage gets made.
 Other attractions in downtown Harrisburg include the National Civil War Museum, the Whitaker Center for Science and the Arts and the Pennsylvania National Fire Museum (located in an historic Victorian firehouse).